trunk-io/plugins/tests/readme.md

 ### Environment Overrides

-Additional configuration can be passed by running `npm run build-test` and then prepending `npm run test` with environment variables.
+Additional configuration can be passed by prepending `npm run test` with environment variables.
 Options include:

 - `PLUGINS_TEST_CLI_VERSION` replaces the repo-wide trunk.yaml's specified cli-version
 - `PLUGINS_TEST_CLI_PATH` specifies an alternative path to a trunk binary